dwaned/FixerIO_tests/README.md

 #### Implementation

-Using a boilerplate project from an open-source framework called [Dtective] (http://dtective.io/), it contains a Maven solution using Apache HTTPClient library for HTTP communication and Cucumber as a BDD layer.
+Using a boilerplate project from an open-source framework called [Dtective](http://dtective.io), it contains a Maven solution using Apache HTTPClient library for HTTP communication and Cucumber as a BDD layer.

 The ApiTests.feature under *src/test/resources/quality/FixerIO/* contains the required scenario for Part 2.